gritzko/ron/README.md

   bytes (big-endian, also note the 8x8-60=4 extra bits); in the first byte, the most significant bit denotes a default flip (same as \` in the Base64 coding), next three bits specify the shared prefix length, in bytes (0..7)
-* an uncompressed UUID half is up to 8 bytes, starting with the 0th or 8th byte, depending on which half it is, according to the RON UUID big-endian bit layout; skipped (tailing) bytes are zeroes
+* an uncompressed UUID half is up to 8 bytes, starting with the 0th or 8th byte of the UUID (for the value or origin halves respectively), according to the RON UUID big-endian bit layout; skipped (tailing, l.s.b., depending on which half it is) bytes are zeroes

 For example, `1010 0001  1111 0100` is a prefix-compressed half `10` of an event
 UUID `10`, defaults to the corresponding half of the object UUID of the same op